market report header.jpg

 The nut markets have faced several weather-related challenges that have impacted production.

-Coconut: The coconut market is unsettled.
-Demand from China, Europe and the United States continues to rise.
-Drought conditions due to El Nino in the Philippines contributed to the quantity and quality of the coconut crop.
-Additionally, packaging costs and operational disruptions have contributed to record-level prices.
-Any impact from tariffs could further these issues.
-Price increases on coconuts and any products produced using coconuts should be expected throughout the year.
+Coconut – The coconut market is unsettled.
+Packaging costs and operational disruptions have contributed to record-level prices.
+Price increases on coconut and any products produced using coconuts should be expected throughout the year.

 SUGAR